 IN LIGHT WEATHER (below 15 mph average)

-All hire is conditional on a basic standard of sailing - RYA level 2, Trysail certificate or equivalent experience.
+All club boat usage is conditional on a basic standard of sailing - RYA level 2, completetion of a Trysail course or equivalent experience.
 In light weather (below 15 MPH) The Duty Officer may assess your experience based on an explanation of what you have sailed.

 IF THE WIND is generally over 15 mph or gusting to 20 MPH, only AUTHORISED HELMS may take out club boats

 Some club boats may be restricted to light weather.
-This will be clearly marked on the boats (some club boats are quite old, still good for learning in light weather but not suitable for very windy weather).
+This will be clearly marked on the boats .

-If you expect to take a club boat out in strong winds ask to be authorised in advance.
+If you expect to take a club boat out in strong winds, ask to be authorised in advance.
 Authorisation is obtained by demonstrating your skills either because you already race (club members who regularly sail their own boats in strong winds but want to try a different boat), or by initially sailing under the direct supervision of a one of the officials listed below.
-You will then be added to the authorised list in the hire book.
+You will then be added to the authorised list.

 Please do not ask to for supervised certification before racing on the day as unfortunately there is normally not time to facilitate this.
 However after racing there is usually someone available to certify you.
 Asking ahead of time (by email to sailing secretary) is generally best.
 We want you on the water and will do our best to help.

-If you do not already know the people listed below, ask the duty officer or bar staff to point them out.
-The following may approve you for hiring club boats.
+If you do not already know the people listed below, ask the duty officer or galley staff to point them out.
+The following may approve you for using club boats.

 Gareth Griffiths